programminghistorian/jekyll/es/colaboradores.md

 ---
 layout: blank
-title: Our Supporters
+title: Nosotros Colaboradores
-redirect_from: /supporters
+redirect_from: /colaboradores
 ---

 # Our Supporters